andygill/syllabus/syllabus.md

 > D - 60-69
 > F - 0-59

 Assessments will be made based on a final exam, as well as homeworks and/or project(s).
-There may be group homeworks or projects.

 ## Class Participation